comelyio/yaml/README.md

 YAML component for your comely apps.

-YAML component will parse Yaml files to objects or compose Yaml files from given objects
+YAML component will parse Yaml files to an array or compile Yaml files from given array

 ## Prerequisites